apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

   then you can avoid some unnecessary copying.

-- If using frameworks like Spring, configure destinations permanently broker side and enable `destinationCache` on the client side.
+- If using frameworks like Spring, configure destinations permanently broker side and enable `cacheDestinations` on the client side.
 See the [Setting The Destination Cache](using-jms.md) for more information on this.

 ## Tuning Transport Settings